When Anxiety Attacks

 Anxiety is a normal part of life.
 It can even be useful in certain situations.
 However, anxiety is a prevalent problem for many people.
-According to the National Institute of Health, about 40 million adult Americans suffer from an anxiety disorder in a given year.
+According to the National Institutes of Health, about 40 million adult Americans suffer from an anxiety disorder in a given year.
 For these people, anxiety is a persistent problem that interferes with their daily activities, disrupts their relationships and negatively impacts on their enjoyment of life.
 Over time, left untreated, anxiety can lead to other problems and health concerns.

 Anxiety disorders most often begin in childhood or adolescence, but can begin in adulthood.
 Anxiety produces a wide range of symptoms and comes in several different forms from generalized anxiety disorder, panic disorder, social anxiety disorder, to post traumatic stress disorder, obsessive-compulsive disorder, and a variety of phobias.
 Frequently, people will experience symptoms associated with more than one type of anxiety disorder.
 Additionally, a whopping 50 percent of people with an anxiety disorder also suffer from depression.
-Some of the symptoms of anxiety are:
+Some of the symptoms of anxiety are

 Excessive worry over routine

 Breathing rapidly (hyperventilation)

 Trembling or twitching

 Muscle tension, headaches

-9. Feeling weak or fatigued
+Feeling weak or fatigued

 Avoiding going out

-Anxiety symptoms are different for different people; however, one symptom common to all anxiety disorders is the presence of an irrational fear that makes it difficult to carry out normal daily activities.
+Anxiety symptoms are different for different people, however one symptom common to all anxiety disorders is the presence of an irrational fear that makes it difficult to carry out normal daily activities.